 - 2 teaspoons pure mint extract

 - 3.5 oz Dark Chocolate bar (or your favorite chocolate, cut into small bits.)

-- In a sauce pan heat milk, half and half over medium heat for 3-5 minutes.
+- In a saucepan heat milk, half and half over medium heat for 3-5 minutes.
 You want to just about bring to a boil.
-But don't let it come to a boil.
+But don't actually let it boil!

 - Meanwhile, in a separate bowl combine egg yolks and sugar.

-- Once milk mixture is almost to a bowl, temper the egg mixture by adding 4 Tablespoons of the hot milk into the eggs.
+- Once milk mixture is almost to a boil, temper the egg mixture by adding 4 Tablespoons of the hot milk into the eggs.
 Stir while adding.
 This will help prevent your egg mixture from scrambling when added to the milk.

 - Slowly pour tempered egg mixture into the hot milk.
 Stir while adding.